hotwire-django/turbo-django/doc/source/topics/model_integration.rst

 ModelBroadcast
 ==============

 A common use-case for broadcasts is to send page updates when a model is created, modified, or deleted.
-To organize these events in one place, turbo-django uses ``ModelBroadCast``.
+To organize these events in one place, Turbo Django uses ``ModelBroadCast``.
 When registered to a particular model, these classes will trigger the appropriate method on save and delete.  ``ModelBroadcast`` objects are automatically detected when place in  ``broadcasts.py``.

 Sample `broadcasts.py`
 ----------------------